MicrosoftDocs/well-architected/well-architected/ai/get-started.md

 ## What is an AI workload in the context of WAF?

 An AI workload is one that designs a particular portion of its functionality around artificial intelligence technology for predictive, discrimatory or generative use cases.
-Sometimes this replacing a traditional code logic and data access solution that would be otherwise deterministic.
-Sometimes that is producing an experience that cannot be accomplished with determinism and classical code & data model.
+Sometimes this means replacing a traditional code logic and data access solution that would be otherwise deterministic.
+Sometimes that means producing an experience that cannot be accomplished with determinism and classical code & data model.
 Artificial intelligence combines code logic and data into a single package.

 Generally AI workloads break down into two categories: